ModDota/moddota.github.io/_articles/panorama/webpack.md

 author: ark120202
 ---

+# Bundling scripts with webpack

 ## What is webpack and why should I use it?

 Working on a large codebase there are two ways to organize your code.
 The first is just keeping all logic in a single `.js` file, which quickly becomes hard to change and comprehend.
 The second approach is splitting code by functionality, creating multiple `.js` files and including all of them in the layout file.

 While the second approach is preferred it also has some problems.
-Lack of explicit references to value definitions makes it hard to track where a certain values comes from, and, since all files use a single shared scope, naming conflicts can arise.
+Lack of explicit references to value definitions makes it hard to track where a certain value comes from, and, since all files use a single shared scope, naming conflicts can arise.

 In Lua these problems are solved with `require` function, which allows one script to include another.
 JavaScript also got an official solution to this problem in EcmaScript 2015 - modules.